Ardagh, County Longford: Development and architecture

-In recent years Ardagh has been "rejuvenated" with some young families building new houses beside the village.
-The centre of Ardagh village is still the village green, with four roads stemming from the centre; towards Longford (north), Mullingar (west), east in the direction of Edgeworthstrown and the south road is a cul de sac.
-There are many different styles of houses in Ardagh dating back to the 1860s.
+According to Longford County Council's 2006 Local Area Plan, Ardagh had seen a number of young families moving to the village, resulting in the "demographic augmentation of the village" as well as the building of new houses in the area.
+The centre of Ardagh village is still the village green, with three roads stemming from the centre; towards Longford (north), Carrickboy (west), and east in the direction of Edgeworthstown.
+There are a number of different styles of houses in Ardagh dating back to the 1860s.
 However, the building materials have stayed relatively the same throughout the years, with one modern difference being the black cast iron gutters in some cases being replaced with more modern equivalents such as aluminium or uPVC.
 The fasciae are one of the most distinctive features of 1860 houses in Ardagh.
 The original fasciae are ornately carved timber however, this is another category of features that have been replaced with modern equivalents.
 The 1860s' houses were built from ashlar limestone or sandstone, with limestone corner stones and details around the windows, while the more modern houses are a combination of stone or brick covered in plaster.
 Some houses also have a shamrock fanlight above the door.
-While no original doors remain from 1860, the unusual shape of the doorway suggests they could have been wooden double doors.
+While no original doors remain from 1860, the shape of the doorway suggests they could have been wooden double doors.
 Every house designed by Rawson Carroll also has a shed which (together with the boundary walls) is part of the "character of the village".